YongWu-cs/GNN/README.md

 #### I.cINN
 All code is based on FrEIA[^7] and pytorch.And opencv-python is used to implement joint filtering upsampling.

+##### a. architeture
+In terms of the overall architecture, we chose the network architecture of GUIDED IMAGE GENERATION WITH CONDITIONAL INVERTIBLE NEURAL NETWORKS[^8].

 #### II.VAE